Jordan-Dennis/Miyake/To Do's.md

  - I should probably also use CSV fuck.
  - This mioght bring my code under the goal
  - I really need two files.
+ - You know what I am going to delete my orbital simulation and also the failed attempt at the lennard jones particle simulation.

 ## File One
  - Generates the dataset